iAzEng/Gazebo/Session 3/README.md

 By the end of this session you will be able to:

 - [ ] Browse and find worlds and models on Gazebo Fuel
-- [ ] Download a model from Gazebo Fuel using the CLI
-- [ ] Download a world from Gazebo Fuel using the CLI
+- [ ] Download a model or world from Gazebo Fuel using the CLI
-- [ ] Place downloaded assets in the correct PX4 directories
+- [ ] Correctly place downloaded assets in the PX4 directories
 - [ ] Reference a Fuel model inside a world SDF using `<include>`
-- [ ] Run a custom Fuel world with the X500 drone using PX4
+- [ ] Run a custom Fuel world with the X500 drone using PX4 standalone mode
 - [ ] Debug common path and resource issues

 ---